KonstantinGurin/saltkg-project/README.md

 - MariaDB
 - PHP
 - SSH
-- UFW configuration for SSH connection via 8870 port
+- UFW enable firewall and configure for SSH connection via 8870 port
 - Disables directory browsing
-- Some bash scripts (under work)
+- BASH

+Watch full install/update list in directory salt/bash/updates.txt or simply run "runme.sh" bashscript.

-You need to change minions home directory name in this .sls file, if your minions name other than xubuntu!
+You need to change minions name in this .sls file, if your minions name other than xubuntu!
-You will find it here --> /salt/apache2/init.sls
+You will find it:
+Here --> /salt/apache2/init.sls
+Here --> salt/mariadb/init.sls

 Project have been tested on Xubuntu 18.04.